Inverness to Aberdeen: What to See and Do (inc Maps & Pics)

 Grantown-on-Spey

-The hIghland town of Grantown-on-Spey is on the edge of the Cairngorms and is also the start of the Snow Road Route.
-The town itself is small but is an ideal base if you decide to stop here for a few days and explore the surrounding area.
+The Highland town of Grantown-on-Spey is on the edge of the Cairngorms and is also the start of the Snow Road Route.
+Although the town itself is small, it is an ideal base if you decide to stop here for a few days and explore the surrounding area.

 The town is also surrounded by wildlife-rich woodlands, where you might spot red squirrels, deer and golden eagles.